 Section 3: Notice of Meetings 3.1 All members of the Board of Directors shall receive at least one week notice of all appropriate Board Meetings.
 3.2 All Company Members shall receive at least two weeks notice for all regular meetings and at least one week notice in the case of Emergency Meetings.

 Section 4: Quorum 4.1 A Quorum must be present to call a meeting to order.
 4.2 For meetings of the Board of Directors, a Quorum is two thirds of the appropriate committee.
 4.3 For regular Company Meetings a Quorum is one half the Membership as of the date of the Meeting.
-4.4 For Impeachment Meetings a Quorum is three-fourths of the Membership as of the date of the Meeting.
+4.4 For Impeachment Meetings a Quorum is three quarters of the Membership as of the date of the Meeting.

 Article XII: Operating Procedures Section 1: Show Selection 1.1 The Play Reading Committee shall present a list of no fewer than three, and no more than four, shows.
 1.2 The list of shows presented to the Company shall contain no more than one straight play.
 1.3 The Company shall select the show for the summer Production from the list of presented shows by a true majority vote of the Play Reading Committee.
 Each member of the Play Reading Committee shall cast one vote.
-1.4 The Producer must cast his/her vote in accordance with the wishes of the General Membership, as determined by true majority vote.
-If the Membership’s vote results in an exact tie, then the Producer may cast his or her vote for any of the shows in the tie.
+1.4 The Producer must cast their vote in accordance with the wishes of the General Membership, as determined by true majority vote.
+If the Membership’s vote results in an exact tie, then the Producer may cast their vote for any of the shows in the tie.
 1.5 In the case of a tie in the Play Reading Committee, the show chosen by true majority vote of the General Membership shall win.
 1.6 If, for any reason, the Play Reading Committee does not have ten members at the time of voting, the vote(s) of the empty seat(s) shall be cast for the show which won the true majority vote of the General Membership.
 1.7 The selected show may be revoted upon with the approval of three-fifths of the Membership.
 1.8 If there is a revote, and the show that is selected in the revote is the same as the show that was selected in the original vote, there shall be no further revotes.

 Section 2: Show Dates 2.1 The dates for the performance of the summer show shall be the first consecutive Thursday, Friday, Saturday, and Sunday in the month of August.
 2.2 The Company has the right to establish different show dates, if it so decides, by the end of the Thanksgiving Meeting.
 2.3 Should performance on any of these dates be impossible, the Board of Directors has the right to set the show dates at its discretion.

-Section 3: Fiscal Year3.1 For the purpose of bookkeeping, the fiscal year of the Peter Quince Performing Co., Ltd. shall be from September 1 to August 31 of the following year.
+Section 3: Fiscal Year 3.1 For the purpose of bookkeeping, the fiscal year of the Peter Quince Performing Co., Ltd. shall be from September 1 to August 31 of the following year.

 Section 4: Parliamentary Procedure 4.1 All meetings shall follow Parliamentary Procedure.
 4.2 Meetings may be run informally with the approval of the Chair for that Meeting and the majority of those voting members attending the meeting.
 4.3 Minutes shall be kept at all Meetings, regardless of the system by which they are run.